juttle/juttle-engine/examples/aws-cloudwatch/README.md

 This program can be used to guide decisions on capacity planning for EBS volumes.
-It shows the average IO ops/second for all volumes combined) and compares that to the configured total Iops capacity of the entire collection of volumes.
+It shows the average IO ops/second for all volumes (combined) and compares that to the configured total Iops capacity of the entire collection of volumes.
-If the total IO acticity is close to the Iops capacity, you may want to consider adding more volumes or faster volumes to spread the work across more items.
+If the total IO activity is close to the Iops capacity, you may want to consider adding more volumes or faster volumes to spread the work across more items.